patrickroberts/typed-scheduler/README.md

 import Scheduler from 'typed-scheduler'

 // rate limit to 2 messages every second
-// defaults to 3 priority classes
+// defaults to 3 priorities
-const scheduler = new Scheduler(2, 1000, 1)
+const scheduler = new Scheduler({ concurrency: 2, rate: 1000 })

 // queue 120 messages synchronously
 // scheduler will throttle to 2 messages / second
 for (let i = 1; i <= 120; i++) {
-  // schedule with normal priority scheduler.schedule(console.log, 1, `message ${i}`)
+  // schedule with normal priority scheduler.scheduleNormal(console.log, `message ${i}`) }
-}
 ```

 ### Priority
 The second argument of `schedule()` is used to set the priority class of the scheduled function.
 The scheduler will handle scheduled functions in FIFO order within each priority class, and higher priorities will always be handled before lower priorities.
-A lower value mean a higher priority.
+A lower value means a higher priority.

 ### `ready()` and `idle()`
 The output of this program demonstrates when each of these methods resolves.